 What you need to know and what it means for merchants that want to implement Amazon Pay

-PSD2 is a revision and a replacement of the first Payment Services Directive, regulating all payment services across the European Union (EU) and European Economic Area (EEA).
+PSD2 is a revision and a replacement of the first Payment Services Directive, regulating all payment services across the European Union (EU), the European Economic Area (EEA) and the United Kingdom.
 It became effective in January 2018 aiming to create a more open, competitive payments landscape across Europe.
-The revised directive introduced Strong Customer Authentication (SCA) – a set of new requirements for authenticating online payments that will become mandatory on 14 September 2019.
+The revised directive introduced Strong Customer Authentication (SCA) – a set of new requirements for authenticating online payments expected to become mandatory at the end of 2020 across the EEA region and in September 2021 in the United Kingdom.

 What does SCA mean for me and my online shop?